MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog.md

 - If a device scope policy is assigned to a device, then all users on that device have that setting applied.
 - If a user scope policy is assigned to a device, then all users on that device have that setting applied.
 This behavior is like a [loopback set to merge](/troubleshoot/windows-server/group-policy/loopback-processing-of-group-policy).
 - If a user scoped policy is assigned to a user, then only that user has that setting applied.
-- If a device scoped policy is assigned to a user, once that user signs in and an Intune sync occurs, then the device scope settings applies to all users on the device.
+- If a device scoped policy is assigned to a user, once that user signs in and an Intune sync occurs, then the device scope settings apply to all users on the device.

 If there is no [user hive](/windows/win32/sysinfo/registry-hives) during initial check-ins, then you may see some user scope settings marked as not applicable.
 This behavior happens in the early moments of a device before a user is present.